solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

 As you can see, scrape configs that are both insightful and resource-efficient can be quite complicated.
 Additionally, managing Prometheus configs for multiple scrape targets can be difficult.

-Fortunately, Supergloo provides a powerful utility for configuring your Prometheus instance in such a way that is appropriate for your chosen service mesh.
+Fortunately, SuperGloo provides a powerful utility for configuring your Prometheus instance in such a way that is appropriate for your chosen service mesh.

 By default, `glooshot init` deploys an instance of Prometheus (this can be disabled).